caio-moliveira/ai-agent-service/coinbase_agent/results/report.md

-The latest price of BTC in USD is 84441.935 USD.
+The latest price of BTC in BRL is 481851.84 BRL.